zbw/sparql-queries/README.md

 sparql-queries
 ==============

 The queries in this repository has been tested against the ZBW Labs SPARQL endpoint, running on Fuseki.
-They can be executed via the links below.
+They can be viewed, edited and executed via the links below.
 The default endpoint is `http://zbw.eu/beta/sparql/stwv/query`, holding multiple versions of <a href="http://zbw.eu/stw">STW Thesaurus for Econocmis</a>.
 A different endpoint can be selected via URI (e.g., `&endpoint=http://data.nobelprize.org/sparql`).

 General queries for exploring a SPARQL endpoint